huhudev-git/tus-class/README.md

 ## Installation

+※: **Only available in TUS network**

-[`v0.0.6`] Beta: [TestFlight](https://testflight.apple.com/join/km2DnJZf) (**IOS ONLY**)
+- `v0.0.6` Beta: [TestFlight](http://jwww.ed.tus.ac.jp/4618030/tus_class.html) (**IOS ONLY**)

-> Sorry for Android users, though we have already built Android version, since this is a unofficial APP, to avoid complex problems.
+> Sorry for Android users, though we have already built Android version, since this is an unofficial APP, to avoid complex problems.
 We will release Android version in the future.

 ## Introduction